Postdocs

 Graduate Students

-The Puckett Lab in the Department of Biological Sciences at the University of Memphis is recruiting two highly motivated students for PhD in Evolutionary Genomics.
+The Puckett Lab in the Department of Biological Sciences at the University of Memphis is recruiting a highly motivated student for a PhD in Evolutionary Genomics.
 The Puckett Lab utilizes population and comparative genomics to understand the evolutionary history of bears with a particular emphasis on translating work for conservation and management decision makers.
-Both students will contribute to an NSF funded grant to study Arctic adaptation in polar bears.
-Techniques to be used include comparative transcriptomics and proteomics, pangenome analysis, and population genomics including ancestral recombination graphs.
+The student will contribute to an NSF funded grant to study Arctic adaptation in polar bears, specifically focusing on pangenome analysis and population genomics.

 Required Qualifications: Academic interests in evolution, genetics/genomics, and/or bioinformatics.
-Candidates should be organized, persistent, a team-player, and have strong writing skills.
-Availability to begin graduate school in August 2025.
+Candidates should be organized, persistent, a team-player, and have strong communication skills.

 Preferred Qualifications: A Master’s degree, 2 years work experience, or a post-bac.
-Experience analyzing transcriptomic or proteomic data (but not necessarily both).
 Experience working within Unix/Linux or a programming language (R, perl, python, etc).

 Students will receive five years of stipend support through a combination of Research and Teaching Assistantships and tuition waivers.
 To learn more about the graduate program and intellectual community within the department, visit: http://www.memphis.edu/biology/

 Please email Emily Puckett ([email protected]) with application materials (personal statement including relevant experience and future goals, CV, and contact information for two references) as a single pdf.
-Applications will be reviewed on a rolling basis until May 28, 2025 for entrance to the program in Fall/August 2025.
 The successful applicants will then be asked to fill out the formal University of Memphis application.

 PhD– Comparative transcriptomics of American black bears